-Performance: generally good during open water period, but subject to disturbance from persons unknown or animals.
-In June 2014 the loggers were pulled out of the water and the summer's data was compromised.
+Performance: generally good during open water period, but has been subject to disturbance from persons unknown or animals.

 Ibex River at WSC Station

 Conservation Unit: CK-69 Upper Yukon River Coordinates: NAD 83 60 43.539/135 29.175

 Use by Chinook: Chinook Salmon spawn downstream, and there is local/traditional knowledge of spawning upstream of the Station.